NiallRam96/Bellabeat-Google-Data-Analytics-Capstone-Project/README.md

 ![image](https://user-images.githubusercontent.com/118458814/205462163-f0e67b65-87be-4b00-929f-ff99b670f4a6.png)

 To dive deeper, I analysed and visualised the average sleep time per weekday.
-Results show that the participants only averaged the recommended 7-8 hours (Mayo Clinic, National Sleep Foundation) of sleep per night on two occasions, Wednesday and Sunday.
+Results show that the participants only averaged the recommended 7-9 hours (Mayo Clinic, National Sleep Foundation) of sleep per night on three occasions, Monday, Wednesday and Sunday.
 Getting more sleep on Sunday makes sense as most people are preparing for a week of school, university, or work.
-Similarly, these participants may have experienced mid-week fatigue from their respective schedule.

 ![Average Sleep Time Per Week](https://user-images.githubusercontent.com/118458814/205462547-8698b37e-863a-44c0-923d-c90d0d8822e5.png)